Optional Practical Training (OPT) Application Process

 It is not advisable to wait until the deadline to apply for OPT; we recommend submitting the application well before the deadline.

 Please note: OPT deadlines listed on this page apply to F-1 students who have an LSU I-20 to study on the main campus.
 Deadlines for F-1 students in the School of Veterinary Medicine will be based on the Veterinary School’s academic calendar (not the main campus calendar).
-F-1 ECFVG (Veterinary School program) students are advised to consult with ISO 4-6 months before completing their program regarding their specific OPT deadlines.
+F-1 ECFVG (Veterinary School program) students are advised to consult with ISS 4-6 months before completing their program regarding their specific OPT deadlines.

 Fall, Spring, or Summer Graduates Registered as Degree Only with Early Completion Date